jjh4450/1986_conwaysGameOfLife_with_wasm/README.md

 ## License

-This project is licensed under both the MIT License and the Apache License 2.0 - see the [LICENSE_MIT](LICENSE_MIT) and [LICENSE_APACHE](LICENSE_APACHE) files for details.
+This project is licensed under the MIT License - see the [LICENSE_MIT](LICENSE_MIT)

 ## Help and Support

-If you have any questions or need assistance, please contact us at [jjh4450git@gmail.com](mailto:jjh4450git@gmail.com).
+If you have any questions or need assistance, please contact us at [jjh4450git@gmail.com](mailto:jjh4450git@gmail.com)

----

-This README should be adjusted according to the actual links and details of the project.
-Make sure to replace placeholder URLs with the actual ones where necessary.